 Virginia Western is committed to the overall excellence of its AAS Nursing program through the following end-of-program outcomes:

-This program is approved by the Virginia Board of Nursing.
+This program is conditionally approved with terms and conditions by the Virginia Board of Nursing.

 Virginia Board of Nursing, Perimeter Center